 But there’s a lot of nuance in learning how to communicate effectively with policymakers.
-Chad delved into this issue in his recent post, “A Policymaker Walks into the Forest.”
-But I found myself thinking more deeply about Schneider’s first instruction, “Know thy audience,” as I prepared, earlier this month, to lead a COMPASS communication and policy training for Switzer Environmental Fellows at the Golden Gate National Recreation Area.
+I found myself thinking more deeply about Schneider’s first instruction, “Know thy audience,” as I prepared, earlier this month, to lead a COMPASS communication and policy training for Switzer Environmental Fellows at the Golden Gate National Recreation Area.

 On the flight from Washington, D.C. to San Francisco, I revisited (for easily the fourth time!) the scenario-planning worksheet, which we use to match up participants and policy trainers for mock policy scenarios, struggling to make useful pairings.
 One signature of COMPASS trainings is our emphasis on the experiential, putting the message box to the test in scenarios that are authentic to what scientists might encounter in the real world.